pauly/lightwaverf/README.md

 This code is unofficial and unaffiliated with http://www.lightwaverf.com, please let me know how you get on http://www.clarkeology.com/wiki/lightwaverf / @pauly

-## Problems installing?

-If you get an error along the lines of

-    /usr/bin/ruby1.9.1 extconf.rb
-    /usr/lib/ruby/1.9.1/rubygems/custom_require.rb:36:in `require’: cannot load such file — mkmf (LoadError) from /usr/lib/ruby/1.9.1/rubygems/custom_require.rb:36:in `require’
-    from extconf.rb:1:in `’

-try

-    sudo apt-get install ruby1.9.1-dev

-I think this is down to the json library I am using, but haven't tracked it down yet.
-If you can help, please pull request!

 ## Setup config

-You need a yml config file in your home directory, to build one, if you have already uploaded your data to the LightwaveRF server, download this data by typing
+You need a config file in your home directory, to build one

-    lightwaverf update email@example.com 1234

-Otherwise, manually specify rooms and devices by typing

     lightwaverf configure

-and that will create something like the following.

-    room:
-    - name: our
-      device:
-      - name: light
-        type: D
-      - name: lights
-        type: D
-    - name: dining
-      device:
-      - name: light
-        type: D
-      - name: lights
-        type: D

-That needs to be valid yml so the spacing etc is important.
+Or if you have already uploaded your data to the LightwaveRF server, download this data by typing

+    lightwaverf update

 ## Device pairing